The holomorphic couch theorem: Preliminaries

 \subsection{Montel's theorem}

 The simplest version of Montel's theorem says that the set of all holomorphic maps from $\DD$ to $\overline{\DD}$ is compact.
-This implies a similar result for holomorphic maps between arbitrary hyperbolic surfaces.
+This implies a similar result for holomorphic maps between arbitrary hyperbolic surfaces by lifting to the universal covers.

 A sequence of maps $f_n:X \to Y$ between Riemann surfaces \emph{diverges locally uniformly} if for every compact sets $K \subset X$ and $L\subset Y$, the sets $f_n(K)$ and $L$ are disjoint for all large enough $n$.
 A set $\mathcal{F}$ of maps between two Riemann surfaces $X$ and $Y$ is \emph{normal} if every sequence in $\mathcal{F}$ admits either a locally uniformly convergent subsequence or a locally uniformly divergent subsequence.

-\begin{thm}[Montel] If $X$ and $Y$ are hyperbolic surfaces, then every set of holomorphic maps from $X$ to $Y$ is normal. \end{thm}
+\begin{theorem}[Montel's theorem] If $X$ and $Y$ are hyperbolic surfaces, then every set of holomorphic maps from $X$ to $Y$ is normal. \end{theorem}

 See \cite[p.34]{Milnor}.
 Note that the limit of a convergent sequence of holomorphic maps is holomorphic.
 If every map in the sequence is injective, then the limit is either injective or constant.
 If every map in the sequence is locally injective, then the limit is either locally injective or constant.